Dedicated to the conservation of endangered and threatened

 ZULULAND:

 Our second aircraft was delivered on site in early 1992, several months before WILDCON was incorporated.
-It is assigned to the KwaZulu-Natal Nature Conservation Service (NCS), is based at Empangeni near Richard's Bay in the central region of the Province of KwaZulu-Natal.
-It is flown by Wildlife Officer/Pilot Warren Ealdeck.
-It patrols all regions within KwaZulu-Natal inclusive of its border with Mozambique, Ndumu Game Reserve, Tembe Elephant Reserve, the Kosi Bay Estuary, the Indian Ocean dune forests and marine reserves, Lake Sibaya, Umfolozi, Hluhluwe and Mzuzi game reserves, Lake St. Lucia and the Drakensburg Mountain Reserves.
+It was assigned to the KwaZulu-Natal Nature Conservation Service (NCS), and was based at Empangeni near Richard's Bay in the central region of the Province of KwaZulu-Natal.
+It was flown by Wildlife Officer/Pilot Warren Ealdeck.
+It patroled all regions within KwaZulu-Natal inclusive of its border with Mozambique, Ndumu Game Reserve, Tembe Elephant Reserve, the Kosi Bay Estuary, the Indian Ocean dune forests and marine reserves, Lake Sibaya, Umfolozi, Hluhluwe and Mzuzi game reserves, Lake St. Lucia and the Drakensburg Mountain Reserves.
 This huge area is one of the few remaining jewels on the African continent bountiful with both black and white rhinos, elephants, lions, etc. The reserves of KwaZulu-Natal are home to the largest population of white rhinos (8,441) and endangered black rhinos (1,000+) in the world.
 In order to preserve it in its present condition it will require an additional aircraft.

 SOUTH AFRICA'S KRUGER NATIONAL PARK: